-&lt;sup>1 In recent years, Nuuk air temperature was taken from the Nuuk airport synop station 04254 due to a failure on Nuuk synop station 04250 (Cappelen, 2013).
+1 In recent years, Nuuk air temperature was taken from the Nuuk airport synop station 04254 due to a failure on Nuuk synop station 04250 (Cappelen, 2013).

-Fig. 1.
-Scheme of the upper ocean circulation in the study area.
+Fig. 1 Scheme of the upper ocean circulation in the study area.
 Red and blue curves show the trajectories of warm Irminger Sea Water and cold Surface Polar Water, respectively.

-Fig. 2.
-Schematic of the boundary currents of the Irminger Sea (depicted from Pickart et al., 2005)
+Fig. 2 Schematic of the boundary currents of the Irminger Sea (depicted from Pickart et al., 2005)

-Fig. 3.
-Map and bathymetry of the study region.
+Fig. 3 Map and bathymetry of the study region.
 Meteorological station location is shown in yellow.
-Red dots show the location of the hydrographic stations, conducted during the survey in 2015.
-Gray edged dots show the two ICES/NAFO standard sections (CD - Cape Desolation section, FY - Fyllas Bank Section; geographic coordinates are given in table 1).
+Red dots show the location of the CTD stations, conducted during the survey in 2016.
+The Fyllas Bank Section had to be abandoned due to severe weather conditions (geographic coordinates are given in table 1).

-Fig. 4.
-The Hurrell winter (DJFM) NAO index.
+Fig. 4 The Hurrell winter (DJFM) NAO index.